NRLMMD-GEOIPS/template_test_data/docs/template_instructions.rst

 #.
 Identify any additional instances of @ within README.md, and replace with appropriate content.

 #.
-Update VERSION with desired version number
+Update VERSION with desired version

    #. `vim $GEOIPS_TESTDATA_DIR/test_data_@mydatatype@/VERSION`
    #. *No comments of other contents allowed within VERSION file*
    #. *GeoIPS as a whole follows PEP-440 semantic versioning: https://peps.python.org/pep-0440/*